Stopping school shootings in the United States: What progress has been made and what each of us can do to create change

 2. Extreme risk laws: A 2019 study from the Department of Homeland Security on violence in K-12 schools between 2008 and 2017 found that every shooter displayed prior warning signs (in all but 2 cases those signs were displayed at school).
 Extreme risk laws, or “red flag” laws give a legal pathway for concerned officials to prevent a person from accessing a firearm when evidence suggests they could harm themselves or others.

 Because they’re so effective, extreme risk laws also have strong bipartisan support.
-The Federal Commission on School Safety, started by President Trump, endorsed them; and twelve states have passed extreme risk laws since the shooting at Marjory Stoneman Douglas High School in 2018 — five by Republican governors.
+The Federal Commission on School Safety, started by President Trump, endorsed them; and 16 states have passed extreme risk laws since the shooting at Marjory Stoneman Douglas High School in 2018 — including by Republican governors.

 3. Background checks on all gun sales: There is no reasonable circumstance where a person should not have to undergo a background check to purchase a gun of any kind.
 I believe you care about the lives of your constituents — adults, young people, students — and universal background checks on ALL gun sales would save countless lives.